Malakand District

-The District was formed in 1970 as a Provincially Administered Tribal Area, It had previously been a tribal area known as the Malakand Protected Area, part of the Malakand Agency.
-From 1970 the district became part of Malakand Division.
+It was called as Malakand Protected Area (by the British administration), until 1969; then it was merged into Pakistan (and organized as a district), along with the princely states of Swat, Dir, & Chitral; as PATA (Provincially Administered Tribal Areas), called Malakand Agency, which a few months later (in 1970) was then declared as (Malakand) Division.

-Malakand District lies in a strategically important position as it acts as a gateway to Bajaur, Lower Dir, Swat and Bunair.
-It is surrounded by mountains that were overgrown with different kinds of trees in the past, though they have a barren look today.
-The Malakand Pass which connects Mardan to Swat and Dir is located near Dargai, a site where the local Pushtun tribes fought two fierce battles with the Imperial British Army in 1895 and 1897.
+Malakand District lies at a strategically important position as it acts as a gateway to the Bajaur, Lower Dir, Swat and Bunair districts.
+It is surrounded by mountains that were covered with the varieties of trees, though they have a barren appearance nowadays.
+The Malakand Pass which connects Mardan to Swat and Dir is located near a region of Malakand called Dargai, a site where the local Pushtun tribes fought two fierce battles with the Imperial British Army in 1895 and 1897 (Siege of Malakand).

-The Swat River flows through the district down towards Charsadda District where it falls into the Kabul River.
-Malakand District is bounded in the north by Lower Dir District, in the east by Swat District, in the south east and south west by Mardan and Charsadda districts respectively and in the west by Mohmand and Bajaur agencies.
+The Swat River flows downwards through the district towards the Charsadda District where it falls into the Kabul River.
+Malakand District is bounded in the north by the Lower Dir District, in the east by the Swat District, in the west by Mohmand and Bajaur districts and in the southeast and southwest by the Mardan and Charsadda districts respectively.
 The area of Malakand protected area is 952 km2.

 Geography

-The soil of Malakand is loamy and moist, and is irrigated by the Swat River which flows down from Swat, passing through Swat ranizai and joins the river Kabul near Charsadda.
+The soil of Malakand is loamy and moist, and is irrigated by the Swat River which flows down from Swat, passing through Swat Ranizai and joins the river Kabul near Charsadda.
 The average rainfall is not enough, therefore the soil requires artificial irrigation.

 There are rare scenic places and tourist resorts in Malakand like Jabban and Malakand hydro-electric project.
 Water passes through a three-mile-long tunnel, and has a natural fall of 350 feet.
 The main income-generating source in Malakand is the two power houses at Dargai and Malakand Khas.
-There are about 11 other suitable sites for construction of Small Hydel Power projects that needed investors attention.
+There are about 11 other suitable sites for construction of Small Hydel Power projects that needed investors' attention.

-Malakand as already mentioned is surrounded by high mountains rich with mineral resources. deposits of chromite iron, china clay and fuller earth have been found in Malakand.
+Malakand's mountains are rich with mineral resources.
+Deposits of Chromite Iron, China Clay and Fuller's Earth have been found in Malakand.